35 Years of Quality Fruit & Memorable Experiences

 * * * * * *

-If you are looking for a place to stay overnight in Fredericksburg, a little out of the ordinary, check back here a little later for some suggestions of bed and breakfast accommodations available with "friends of Marburger Orchard".
-Sorry I haven't had time yet to post links here, but I will be happy to help you with recommendations, if you call.
+If you are looking for a place to stay overnight in Fredericksburg, a little out of the ordinary, click on the links below to bed and breakfast accommodations available with "friends of Marburger Orchard".

 Directions to Marburger Orchard